-Prerequisites: (1) MATH 2411 must be completed prior to taking this course.
-Lec: 6 Lab: 0 Cr: 6
+Prerequisites: (1) Within two years of successful completion of MATH 2411 must be completed prior to taking this course.

 Topics include polar, cylindrical, and spherical coordinates.
 The course covers parametric equations and vectors in the plane and in space, including solid analytic geometry.
 It also includes vector-valued functions, functions of several variables, and multiple integrations.